smahaduzzaman/smahaduzzaman/README.md

 - 🤔 I’m looking for help with a new project ordered.
 - 💬 Ask me about Web Designing and Developing
 - 📫 How to reach me: https://m.me/sm.ahaduzzaman.10/
-- 😄 Pronouns: a teacher, a poet
+- 😄 Pronouns: a programmer, a poet
 - ⚡ Fun fact: Politics